qiueqiue/simpleapp-generator/README.md

 Special Root Level property
-[x] x-ignore-autocomplete: optional boolean, define it to allow undefine x-document-no & x-document-label [x] x-isolation-type: optional string, how data isolated, 'none,tenant,org,branch', default 'org' [ ] x-document-type: optional string, use to override default document type which is defined in file name [ ] x-document-name: optional string, use to override default document name which is defined in file name [ ] x-collection-name: optional string, use to define data save into which mongodb collection, defaultvalue same as documentName
+[x] x-ignore-autocomplete: optional boolean, define it to allow undefine x-document-no & x-document-label [x] x-isolation-type: optional string, how data isolated, 'none,tenant,org,branch', default 'org'

 Special Field Level property